pabile/Pabile-Keyboards/README.md

 Pabile Keyboards are small keyboards and macropads designed for [QMK Firmware](https://qmk.fm/).
 Files shared here are backups and may be a work in progress.
-Use at one's own risk.
+Please take time to review before use.

 # Pabile Keyboards, Keypads and Macropads #